Daen Lao Range: Geography

 The range extends east of the Salween until almost reaching the Golden Triangle area, separating the Salween watershed from the Mekong watershed.
 At its southern end the Thanon Thong Chai Range (เทือกเขาถนนธงชัย) subrange stretches further southwards into Thailand between the Sai River in the east and the Pai River in the west; the latter separating the Daen Lao from the Thanon Thong Chai Range.
 Some geographers include the Thanon Thong Chai Range subrange as part of the Daen Lao Range.
 The Khun Tan Range also extends southwards from the Daen Lao Range, parallel to the Thanon Thong Chai mountains, but it differs geologically and structurally from the latter.

 The western end of the range is not clearly defined.
-Elevations range between 400–2,500 m.
+Elevations range between 400 and 2,500 m.
 The highest point is 2,563 m Loi Pangnao in Burma, with a prominence of 1,596 m, one of the ultra prominent peaks of Southeast Asia.
 On the Thai side the highest point is 2,285 m Doi Pha Hom Pok.
 Doi Chiang Dao (2,175 m), Doi Puk Phakka (1,794 m), Doi Nang Non, a karstic formation in Chiang Rai Province, Doi Tung, Doi Ang Khang and Doi Wao, where Wat Phra That Doi Wao is located, as well as the mountains surrounding the village of Santikhiri (Doi Mae Salong) are also part of this range.